michaelo/prosit/README.md

 A file in the current working directory (most likely the root-folder of your project).

-Name: project.manifest
+Name: prosit.manifest

 Contents-syntax (Att! subject to changes):

     # Comments are supported.
 Here we pull a repo and checkout e.g. a tag
     git: https://github.com/some/repo#v1.0 > my/local/path

     # You can also specify branch or exact revision
     git: https://github.com/other/repo#main > otherrepo

     # Some files from somewhere else could be relevant
     file: /etc/hosts > local/hosts.txt

     # File from web
     https: http://michaelodden.com/robots.txt > robots.txt

     # File from web w/ basic auth and env-variables
     https: https://$(USERNAME):$(PASSWORD)@my.com/protected_file > protected_file

 Assuming all sources are available, and any rights etc are OK, this shall result in a directory structure like this:

-    ./project.manifest <- the file as described above ./my/local/path/
+    ./prosit.manifest <- the file as described above ./my/local/path/
         .git/
         <checked out repo contents>